ritenv/atwork/README.md

 ## Contribution

+Contributions are highly encouraged.
+I am looking for developers to help me out in carrying this project forward - so if you're interested, check out the issues section and you can pick any that interests you in order to get started.
+If you have any questions, just get in touch via the twitter handle [@ritenv](http://twitter.com/@ritenv).

+## Background

 **Project atwork** is being developed by [@ritenv](http://twitter.com/@ritenv) as a hobby project.
-If you're interested in contributing to it's early stages, get in touch!
+If you have any ideas, suggestions or things you'd like to see in this app, PM me directly at [@ritenv](http://twitter.com/@ritenv).